 Banks shall, at the minimum, furnish the following information in the 'Notes to Accounts'.
 Banks shall note that mere mention of an activity, transaction or item in the disclosure template does not imply that it is permitted, and banks shall refer to the extant statutory and regulatory requirements while determining the permissibility or otherwise of an activity or transaction.
-These are common templates for commercial banks and Co-operative Banks, unless stated RRBs, LABs and Co-operative Banks may omit those line otherwise. items/disclosures which are not applicable/permitted or with no exposure/ transaction both in the current year and previous year.
+These are common templates for commercial banks and UCBs, unless stated otherwise.
+RRBs, LABs and UCBs may omit those line items/disclosures which are not applicable/permitted or with no exposure/ transaction both in the current year and previous year.
 Banks shall disclose comparative information in respect of the previous period for all amounts reported in the current period's financial statements.
 Further, banks shall include comparative information for narrative and descriptive information if it is relevant to understanding the current period's financial statements.
-Out of disclosure requirements specified in this Annex, disclosures outlined in Annex III-A shall be mandatory for RCBs from the year ending March 31, 2024.